 Have a Rollback Plan

-A rollback strategy is a fail-safe if something goes terribly wrong or if there are overwhelming multiple issues.
-It basically allows you to revert the changes and return your servers to their original state, pre-migration.
+A rollback strategy is a fail-safe if something goes wrong or if there are overwhelming multiple issues.
+It allows you to revert the changes and return your servers to their original state, pre-migration.

 Ensure that your service providers have such measures in place.